Ordisoftware/Hebrew-Calendar/README.md

 #### 2019.01.17 - Version 1.1

-- Add a Report table to not generate it at every startup.
+- Report is no more generated at every startup.
+- Improve navigation window.
+- Improve settings.
+- Some bug fixes.

 #### 2019.01.14 - Version 1.0